internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

       but a restart, after the prompts for password etc, got me to a partially completed download so I did not have to start from scratch
 * You might want to ...
 Menu/Preferences/Config / Set display to highest resolution
+* You probably want `Menu/Raspberry Pi Configuration/Interfaces/SSH enable` so that you can SSH into the box rather than use attached keyboard and screen.

 ## Workaround for Raspbian bug
 Raspbian has a bug that requires a patch until they push it to a new release.